LiveSuggest

 One-partyOnly one person in the conversation needs to consent to the recordingMost US states, Netherlands, South Korea

-Note on the UK: Under UK GDPR and the Data Protection Act 2018, recording in a professional context requires informing all participants.
+United Kingdom.
+Under UK GDPR and the Data Protection Act 2018, recording in a professional context requires informing all participants.
 The one-party exception in UK law applies to personal use only, not workplace meetings.

 With a no-recording tool, this entire distinction becomes largely irrelevant — there’s nothing to consent to, since no recording is created.